andyvroberts/purple/design.md

 Price records:
 - There should only be 1 record per property
-- Prices should be stored in a column as a array of key/value pairs (date: price)
+- Prices should be stored in a column as a list (array) of key/value pairs (date: price)
 - The partition key should be the Postcode
 - The row key should be the address

+Note: for the 2019 price file, the outcode CR0 has approximatly 1,100 distinct postcodes from the 2,133 records.

 ### Update 6
 Git branch "price-batch"
 We encountered another timing issue when inserting many rows into Azure table storage.
 A single threaded python process can insert approximately 1000 rows within a 5-minute window, although the this leaves a narrow margin of safety.